 To answer these, and more FAQs, I’ve compiled a how-to guide to creating the perfect wedding grazing tables.
 If you’re still considering all options, head to the Wedding Catering Guide.

-How to Cut Costs (While being Considerate of your Guests)
+How to Cut Costs (While being Considerate of your Wedding Guests)

-Are you using grazing platters to cut down on the cost of catering?
+Are you using grazing platters to cut down on the cost of your wedding day catering?
 They can certainly be easier on the wallet, but in your haste to cut costs, don’t be too frugal either – you still want your guests to enjoy your catering, have plenty to eat (and stay sober-ish) and plenty of choice too.
 There are many ways to elevate a simple platter into an elaborate offering to really wow your friends and family and make it a feast for the tastebuds, while still being conscious of cost.
+I do recommend using a catering company to ensure quality food and attention to detail.

 Whether you are providing a formal sit-down dinner or a casual feasting table, you still need to provide a substantial amount of food for your guests, especially if they’re drinking, but the cost savings will be evident in other areas, such as wait-staff and other hireage (if you’re doing a DIY wedding).